 Geoff Barton

-Welcome to the Barton website, designed a long time ago by one of my former students, Tom Cahalan.
-It contains a mixture of resources for students and teachers, based on materials I developed in my own teaching, for conferences and presentations, and through my publishing work and freelance writing.
+Welcome to the Barton website, designed a long, long time ago by one of my former students, Tom Cahalan.
+It contains a mixture of resources for students and teachers, based on materials I developed in my own teaching, for conferences and presentations, and through my publishing and freelance writing.

 Here's what you'll find: